Márama: History

 Marama was formed in 2014 in Uruguay, the idea of producer Fer Vázquez, leader of the band Rombai, and Agustín Casanova, singer.
 The formation is completed by Marcos Ifrán (percussion), Alejandro Vázquez (keyboards), Pablo Arnoletti (percussion) and Martín Zina (guitar).
-The firsts single they released were "Todo Comenzó Bailando" and "Loquita", which reached the top 100 of the most listened to songs in Bolivia that year, according to Monitor Latino.
+The first singles they released were "Todo Comenzó Bailando" and "Loquita", which reached the top 100 of the most listened to songs in Bolivia that year, according to Monitor Latino.
 It was followed by the release of the single "No Te Vayas" in August 2014.
 These songs gave the group an impact and began to sound in Uruguay and Argentina, later expanding their success throughout Latin America.
 Later, in October, they released "Una Noche Contigo" and in December "Bronceado".

 In 2015, in Argentina, the band was among the 10 most listened to on Spotify, after the release of the songs "Nena", "Noche Loca" and "Tal Vez".
 In November they performed at the Municipal Velodrome of Montevideo, along with Rombai, with sold out tickets.
 During the same month they made the presentation of their first album, Todo Comenzó Bailando.
 It was released on the 16th by Montevideo Music Group.
 In December 2015, together with Rombai, they appeared on television for the first time, on the Argentine program Showmatch, where they performed several of their hits.

 In July 2016, they released their biopic with Rombai, titled Marama - Rombai - El Viaje.
 They also performed at the Teatro Opera in Buenos Aires; the work was titled Márama, La Historia.
 In November they held concerts at the Montevideo Municipal Velodrome in Uruguay and again at another Luna Park in Argentina.
 They released six singles: "Volverte A Ver", "Era Tranquila", "Te Amo y Odio", "Lo Intentamos", "Te Conozco", with Rombai, and "Pasarla Bien", and finished the year being the most played artist and album on the Spotify platform in Argentina.

 In February 2017, they performed at the closing of the Viña del Mar International Song Festival with Rombai, and won two Gaviota awards.
 In May they presented a music video on YouTube of a new song, "La Quiero Conocer", in which elements of reggaeton and close to urban rhythms.
 In June, the group made a special appearance in the Mexican telenovela Mi marido tiene familia, broadcast by Las Estrellas.
 That same month, the group announced a Spain tour.